Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Expressing your enthusiasm for the position and the company

-- Providing a professional closing and your contact details
+- A closing and contact information

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As a highly skilled and experienced professional in [Your field] I am convinced that I would be the perfect candidate for this position.
+I am writing this letter to announce my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an extremely skilled and experienced [Your profession] I am confident that I will be a great fit to be considered for this job.

-Thank you for taking the time to consider my application.
-I am looking forward hearing from you.
+Thank you for your consideration of my application.
+I am looking forward receiving your feedback.

 Sincerely,